 Not only does the “pain at the pump” politically hurt an incumbent, but with so many Americans living on pinched budgets these days, money spent filling up their tanks is money not spent in stores.
 The negative economic impact of high gasoline prices is indisputable.
 Thus, the dynamic that drove Obama’s job approval rating up this year is now threatened by higher gasoline prices.
 In the absence of a resolution of tensions in the Mideast and specifically Iran, falling gas prices and climbing ratings aren’t likely to happen.

 At the same time, these independents feel increasingly estranged from Republicans.
 GOP presidential contenders are falling over themselves to curry favor with the party’s conservative base and tea party activists.
 These independents are cooling toward the party they supported by an 18-point margin in the 2010 election as well.

 There is no question: Republicans aren’t looking so good at the moment.
 But just as things looked pretty bleak for Obama and Democrats four and eight months ago, what is far more relevant is how things look four, and most of all, eight months from now, heading into Election Day.
 Republicans currently suffer from self-inflicted wounds.
 President Obama and Democrats are hurt by factors largely beyond their control.
 Those who are acting as if this election is over are being very premature.
 But, at the same time, each side has plenty to worry about as they look forward to the next eight months.

-This article appears in the Feb.
-28, 2012, edition of National Journal Daily.
+This article appears in the February 28, 2012 edition of NJ Daily.